teejaydub/reuse-boostc/BasicBus.md

 The slave sends these responses back to the master, when requested as above:

 * Pn=w
-    Reports that parameter n (0-relative byte)'s new value is s (word).
+    Reports that parameter n (0-relative byte)'s new value is w (word).
 * S=n
     Reports a change in the slave's status, as a byte value.
 * A=x